NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 195 to 210
 - Guard: 1560 to 1640
 - Grabbable Moves: 5BB(A), 6A, JA
+- 5B
+    - Animation makes the arm fully extended one frame sooner
+    - Hits on the same frame
 - 5B(B) hitbox appears and disappears one frame later
 - 5BB(B)
     - Lifts on hit and block
     - Ends sooner
+- 5BB(B-B) cannot be done on the last two frames
 - 5BBB(A) changed to be 5A
 - 5BB(A) hits 5 times
 - 5BBA~B slowed down slightly
 - 5BBA(B) animation changed to be 6B animation with increased forward momentum
 - 5A
     - Charges in 14 frames from 27
-    - Bugs made low
+    - Bugs made mid (TODO: vanilla?)
     - Bugs bite every 15 frames from 4 frames
     - On block is 12 frames from 2 frames
     - 1C bugs made low
-    - 1C bugs bite every 8 frames from 4 frames
+    - 1C bugs bite every 6 frames from 4 frames
-    - 1C On block is 8 frames from 2 frames
+    - 1C On block is 8 frames from 2 frames (TODO: Is this also 6 now?)
     - Grabbable the entire move
+- 2B
-- 2B made strong
+    - Made strong
+    - Toe hitboxes are slightly bigger
 - 2B(B)
     - Has more lift and ends sooner
     - Hitbox appears and disappears one frame later